it-beige/dynamic-ui/examples/docs/zh-CN/query-page.md

         }
       },
       query() {
-        // this.loading = true
+        this.loading = true
-        return this.getTableList(this.getParams)
+        return this.useTableList(this.getParams)
           .then(([data, total]) => {
             this.list = data
             this.total = total